cbaggers/cepl/docs/004 - user-defined-structs.md

 # User defined structs

 On of the really tricky parts of working with gpu data is lay it out in memory (and a lot of realted details that make my brain melt).
-Jungl simplifies this by providing a kind of struct that can be used both on the gpu and cpu.
+Cepl simplifies this by providing a kind of struct that can be used both on the gpu and cpu.

 ### Defining